 The goal of this effort

 Building on the work done on data models and TAP, it becomes possible to define a standard service protocol to expose standard metadata describing available datasets.
 In general, any data model can be mapped to a relational database and exposed directly with the TAP protocol.
-The goal of ObsTAP is to provide such a capability based upon a general observational data model.
+The goal of ObsTAP is to provide such a capability based upon an essential subset of the general observational data model.

 Specifically, this effort aims at defining a database table to describe astronomical datasets stored in archives that can be queried directly with the TAP protocol.
 This is ideal for global data discovery as any type of data can be described in a straightforward and uniform fashion.
 Whole-file datasets can be directly downloaded, or IVOA Data Access Layer (DAL) protocols such as for accessing images (SIA) or spectra (SSA) can be used to directly access the contents of an individual data object without having to first download the entire file.